Skip to content

 4. Check the Vent

-If your bathroom sink is not draining y, you may have a problem with the vent located on your roof.
+If your bathroom sink is not draining, you may have a problem with the vent located on your roof.
 Sometimes debris can get stuck inside of vents and prevent air from flowing through them properly.
 This can force water to flow back down your pipes instead of exiting the home through your roof vent.

-Tips How to Prevent Bathtub from Clogging
+Tips on How to Prevent Bathtub from Clogging

 1. Use Strainer